cortex-js/compute-engine/src/docs/guide-canonical-form.md

 representation.

-A canonical representation is somewhat arbitrary, but using it consistently make some operations easier, for example, comparing two expressions for equality.
+A canonical representation is somewhat arbitrary, but using it consistently make some operations easier, for example, comparing two expressions for structural equality.

 The canonical form used by the Compute Engine follows common (but certainly not universal) conventions in writing mathematical expressions, and expresses them in a way that optimize their computation.
-It is not necessarily "the simplest" way to represent an expression.
+It is not always "the simplest" way to represent an expression.

 The canonical form of an expression is always the same when used with a given